VoidRune/ArcaneEngine/README.md

 Custom C++ renderer using Vulkan API.

 ## Build
+1. Clone this repository
-Open the `Scripts/` directory and run the appropriate `Setup` script to generate project files.
+2. Open the `Scripts/` directory and run the appropriate `Setup` script to generate project files.

 Note that Vulkan SDK is not included in this project and needs to be downloaded manually!